flurples/C-13X/README.md

 - Gasket mount
 - 5mm thick plate
 - Clear window on the back to display wiring
-- Via support (if you choose to wire the matrix the same as I did)
+- VIA support (if you choose to wire the matrix the same as I did)

 ## You will need:
 - 35x MX style switches